StackVista/stackstate-docs/use/perspectives/filters.md

 ### Basic topology filters

 The main way of filtering the topology is by using the basic filters.
 When you set a filter, the open perspective will update to show only the visualization or data for the subset of your topology that matches the filter.
-Setting multiple filters will narrow down your search further - filters are combined using an `AND` operator.
-You can set multiple values for each filter to expand your search - filter values are combined using an `OR` operator.
+Setting multiple filters will narrow down your search further.
+You can set more than one value for each filter to expand your search

 | Basic filter | Description |
 |:---|:---|